zulip/zulip/templates/zerver/help/move-content-to-another-stream.md

 1. Select the destination stream for the message from the streams dropdown list.

-1. (Optional) Change the topic.
+1. (optional) Change the topic.

-1. A dropdown with three options will appear to the right:
-**Change only this message topic**, **Change later messages to this topic**, and **Change previous and following messages to this topic**.
-Pick the appropriate option.

-1. Select whether you want automated notification messages to be sent to the old location for the topic, new location for the topic, or both.
+1. Toggle whether you want automated notification messages to be sent.

+1. From the dropdown menu, select which messages to move.

 1. Click **Save**.